binkley/spikes/spring-boot-logging/README.md

   - Constraint violations respond with 422 status (no examples)
   - Feign exceptions respond with 502 status (one example)
 * Distinct logging from alerting
+* Suppress request body logging, and only show response bodies on error

 Local development: